juxt/yada/dev/resources/user-manual.md

 ## Introduction

-yada is a library that lets you develop and deploy web resources that are fully compliant with, and thereby taking full advantage of, HTTP standards.
+yada is a library that lets you create stateful entities on the web.
+These stateful entities are called _web resources_ and each one is identified by a unique __URI__.
+With yada you can create web resources that are fully compliant with, and thereby take full advantage of, HTTP standards.

-Let's start then by defining a _web resource_.
-A web resource is identified and located by a URI.
-It responds to requests it receives according to the request's method.
-Usually it produces or consumes state.
+But yada is __not__ a full 'web application framework' because it is not concerned with how your application stores or computes state, it is solely concerned with exchanging that state with other agents on the web, over HTTP.
+To build a full application serving web-clients you would need to add some application logic, somewhere to store your data and a way to access it.

+### Resources

-In yada, resources are defined by a __resource model__, backed by a map.
-Here's an example of how a particular __resource model__ might be written in Clojure:-
+In yada, resources are defined by a __resource model__, which can be authored in a declarative syntax or generated programmatically.

+Here's an example of the declarative syntax of a typical __resource model__ in Clojure:-

 ```clojure
 {:properties {…}